odin-detector/odin-data/README.md

 Currently the application has a number of limitations (which will be addressed):

  * No internal buffering: the application currently depend on the buffering available in the frameReceiver.
-   If the filewriter cannot keep up the pace it will not release frames back to the frameReceiver in time, potentially causing the frameReceiver to run out of buffering and drop frames.
+   If the frameProcessor cannot keep up the pace it will not release frames back to the frameReceiver in time, potentially causing the frameReceiver to run out of buffering and drop frames.
 Fortunately missing frames are obvious in the output files (as empty gaps)
  * Metadata like the "info" field and original frame ID number is not recorded in the file.